 If you want to understand more on the topic of cookies I highly recommend this two-part article.

 Companies that are truly customer centric know that it is important to build a mutually beneficial relationship where there is something for both parties in exchanging information and services.
 Many businesses ask far too much of their customers, with little if anything in return.
 I believe this is one of the major reasons that customers today are becoming sensitive to what and to whom they give any information about their interests, habits, needs and wishes.
 And why cookies are rapidly becoming a thing of the past.

 I, therefore, thought it was useful to review the major points to keep in mind, when a business wants to collect information about its customers in order to offer products and services that better meet their wants and desires.

 1. Ask Permission to Gather Information

-This should be a no-brainer and yet I still find myself on lists to which I didn’t subscribe!
+This should be a no-brainer and yet I still find myself on lists to which I didn’t intentionally, if at all, subscribe!
 You too?

 2. There Must be Mutual Benefit